 Proposals to be included in the Agenda of a Conference must be sent to the Chair with a copy to the Vice-Chair at least three months before the date fixed for the opening of the Conference.

 The Chair shall prepare the Provisional Agenda and List of Participants in consultation with the Vice-Chair and forward them to the participants at least one month before the opening of the Conference.
-One of the items of the Agenda shall be the Chair’s report on the activities of the Commission since the last Conference.
+The Agenda shall include reports of intersessional activities of the Commission and IHO bodies since the last Conference.

-The Chair will report the activities and future plans of the Commission to the relevant sessions of the International Hydrographic Conference.
-Between sessions, reports of studies or other activities which may be considered of general interest to all Member States should be reported by the Chair to the IHO Secretariat for general dissemination.
+The Chair shall report to the IHO Assembly on the activities and plans of the Commission, and the findings of the assessments made in accordance with Article 3b.
+The Chair shall also submit reports to the IRCC meetings.

-Page 3 of 4
+Between sessions of the IHO Assembly, reports of studies or other activities, which may be considered of general interest to all IHO Member States, shall be sent to the IHO Secretariat for general dissemination.

-The Chair will also submit a report on the activities of the Commission for inclusion in the relevant IHO reports.
+The Chair and the host country shall be responsible for the organisation of the Conference (see Annex C: Guidance Notes on Hosting Meetings of the South West Pacific Hydrographic Commission).

 EXPENSES

-The host State shall normally be responsible for the organisation of the Conference for which this host State shall pay the expenses, except expenses described in 8(b) below.
-Where the Commission resolves that a Conference should be held in a regional State who has not agreed in advance to host the Conference then a method of arranging and funding the Conference must be determined by the Commission with the mutual agreement of the State.
+Travel, hotel and per diem expenses of participants at Conferences shall be the responsibility of the participant’s nation or organisation.

-Travelling, hotel and per diem expenses of delegates and other attendees shall be defrayed by their respective organization.
+All expenses related to the provision of the venue and associated facilities for Conferences shall be the responsibility of the host country.

 SELECTION OF COMMISSION REPRESENTATIVE(S) TO THE IHO COUNCIL

-The State (s) selected to occupy the seat(s) on the IHO Council allocated to the Commission will be elected once the number of seats allocated to the Commission and the names of States eligible for selection have been advised by the Secretary-General in accordance with Article 16
+The Secretary-General, in accordance with Article 16 (b) of the IHO General Regulations, will notify the Commission of the number of seats allocated to it on the IHO Council, and the names of the States eligible for selection to occupy the seat(s).

-(b) of the IHO General Regulations.
-The election will be conducted according to the procedure agreed by the Commission, as outlined in the attached ‘Rules For The Designation of SWPHC Members To The IHO Council’ (Annex A).
+The election of the State(s) to be the Commission’s Representative(s) on the IHO Council will be conducted according to the procedure agreed by the Commission, as outlined in the attached ‘Rules For The Designation of SWPHC Members To The IHO Council’ (Annex B).

 COMMUNICATIONS

 Members are required to ensure that their contact details in the IHO Yearbook (P-5) are correct.
-All official communications of the Commission will be dispatched to members in accordance with the IHO Yearbook details.
+All official communications of the Commission will be dispatched to Members in accordance with the IHO Yearbook details.

 LANGUAGE